 Q: Is the program all online?

-A: Yes, Students can take the BSRS either 100% online OR on Campus
+A: Yes, students can take the BSRS either 100% online OR work with the program director to arrange for partial on-campus options.

 A: Applications are now being accepted year around.
 Students can start any quarter.

-Q: I want to obtain additional schooling in a secondary imaging specialty (US, NM CT MR, RT, etc) does that count towards your BSRS?
+Q: I want to obtain additional schooling in a secondary imaging specialty (US, NM CT MR, RT, etc.).
+Does that count towards my BSRS?

 Q: Does my ASMR degree count towards my BSRS?